Parque Olímpico de la Juventud: History

 The Cildañez Creek, that flows into the Riachuelo and divides Roca Park, in 1962.

 In 1840 Juan Manuel de Rosas, Governor of Buenos Aires Province, ceded this land to a man surnamed Lucero, who planted eucalyptus, pine trees, pear trees and quince trees, and installed a water mill.
 The property was known then as the Quinta del Molina, Mill's Country House.
 After Mr. Lucero died the property was abandoned and occupied by poor families.
 By 1930 this area became a dumpsite.

 During the 1940s three artificial lakes were constructed on this area to compensate floods and overflows of the Riachuelo: the Lugano Lake, located within the Roca Park; the Regatas Lake, located within the Autódromo Juan y Oscar Gálvez; and the Soldati Lake, located next to Parque Indoamericano.

 On November 15, 1978, during the administration of the appointed Mayor Osvaldo Cacciatore, the "Soldati dumpsite" was closed, and the following year the Government opened the Parque Polideportivo Julio A. Roca, named after Julio Argentino Roca, two times President of Argentina.

 Summer artificial beach by Lugano Lake.
 The 200 meters high Space Needle can be seen on the background.

 In September 2006, Jorge Telerman, Chief of Government of Buenos Aires, inaugurated the Roca Park Tennis Stadium, that hosted the 2006 Davis Cup World Group semifinal between Argentina and Australia only three days after the official opening.
 That same year Roca Park hosted the archery and tennis events for the 2006 South American Games.

 The Roca Park Tennis Stadium will be fully covered for the 2018 Summer Youth Olympics.

 It was confirmed in 2014 that Roca Park will be one of the main venues for the 2018 Summer Youth Olympics, hosting the athletics, tennis, archery, swimming and diving events.
 Parque Roca will be part of the Olympic Park, that will also include the Predio Ferial Olímpico, and will be the site of the Main Media Center (MMC) and the Youth Olympic Village (YOV), from where 65 percent of the athletes will be able to walk to their competition venues.

-Before the YOG Parque Roca will host the 2017 Youth World Archery Championships, being the first World Archery event ever awarded to Argentina.

-In 2015 it was announced that the area surrounding the Lugano Lake will become a 40 hectares natural reserve, the third natural reserve in Buenos Aires.
+The area surrounding the Lugano Lake is a natural reserve.
 More than 20 different butterfly species and 118 bird species have been found in this area, and also other animals such as side-necked turtles, tegus, coypus and guinea pigs.